 Most parents expect their child to pass from one grade to the next with their classmates.
 Passing is also known as promotion, and repeating a grade is often called retention.
-Students who are not proficient readers by third grade can be held back.

 Social promotion is when students are passed from grade to grade with peers even if they have not met academic or performance standards expected of that grade.